kristenvaccaro/human-ai/assignments.md

 There will be four forms of assessment over the quarter: quizzes, programming assignments, a group project, and a final exam.
 All deadlines are given in PT.

-## Quizzes
+## Online Discussion

-You will complete quizzes before each Monday and Wednesday class.
-These quizzes will evaluate your understanding of the reading assigned for that day's class.
+You will participate in the online discussion before each Monday and Wednesday class.
+These discussion questions will evaluate your understanding of -- and ability to apply the concepts from -- the reading assigned for that week's class.

+Write your initial response to the questions/prompts by 1PM Monday, before the start of class.
-Quizzes will be due at 2PM, before the start of class.
+Write your response to at least 3 of your peers by 1PM Wednesday, before the start of class.
-Quizzes will be assigned on Canvas.
+Online discussions will be assigned on Canvas.
-Your lowest quiz score will be dropped automatically.
+Your lowest online discussion response score will be dropped automatically.

-## Programming Assignments
+## Programming and Design Assignments

-You will complete four programming assignments over the course of the quarter.
-These programming assignments will help you understand and apply the concepts we talk about in class.
+You will complete eight programming and design assignments over the course of the quarter.
+These programming and design assignments will help you understand and apply the concepts we talk about in class.

-Programming assignments will be due at 5PM Friday, every other week: Weeks 2, 4, 6, and 8.
+Programming assignments will be due at 5PM Friday, every week.
+No programming/design assignments for the last two weeks of the course.

 ### Links to Programming Assignments